The 2016-2021 Academic Student Success Strategic Plan

 To sustain and deepen academic excellence and student engagement, the University of Michigan-Dearborn must challenge itself and its students to be the best.
 It must recognize its strengths and weaknesses and welcome change and quality improvement.

-The Process Used to Create a Strategic Plan
+The Process Used to Create the Student Success Strategic Plan

 The first step was to measure and compare the university’s operations, practices, and performance to its desired outcomes.
 Next – when feasible – the Provost Office measured and compared its operations, practices, and performance against its peer institutions.
 Benchmarking better enables the university to determine reference points for goal and target setting.
 The third step was to determine strategic goals, based on our mission and vision, and develop tactics for carrying them into effect.